dustinpfister/blog_posts/_posts/canvas-game.md

     // using Math.atan2 to set bx angle bx.a = Math.atan2(y - canvas.width / 2, x - canvas.height / 2);
 });

+Here I am also using the atan2 method as a way to find out the angle from the center of the canvas to the point at which the canvas was clicked, and I am just simple setting the direction of the box to that angle.

 #### 2.2.6 - The app loop